Skip to Content

 Alors, qu’est-ce que tu fais ce soir?

-Alors can also go at the end of a sentence.
+Alors can come at the beginning or at the end of a sentence.

 Qu’est-ce que vous voulez faire alors?